 Delivers a request with the specified arguments to the X server.

-If the request will cause a reply to be generated, then an xcb_name_cookie_t will be returned and the xcb_name_reply_t function should be used to obtain the actual reply.
+function should be used to obtain the actual reply.
 Any error generated by the X server in response to this request will be returned through any supplied error pointer in the corresponding Reply function rather than being placed in the event queue.
 If no error pointer is supplied, the error will be discarded.

-Otherwise, an xcb_void_cookie_t will be returned, and no xcb_name_reply_t function will be provided.
+function will be provided.
 Any error generated by the X server in response to this request will be placed in the event queue.

 xcb_name_checked